Manage Grace Periods and Auto Clocking

 Early arrival grace period

-Prevents marking employees as early if they clock in within the specified time before their scheduled start.
+Prevents early flags if employees clock in within the defined time before their scheduled start.

 Late arrival grace period

-Prevents a late status if employees clock in shortly after the scheduled start.
+Prevents late flags if employees clock in shortly after their scheduled start.
+Also determines how long the system waits before marking an employee as a no-show.

 Early departure grace period